Trains in Germany

-Travel between Berlin, Germany and Innsbruck, Austria by train is: Partially open.
+Travel by train between Berlin, Germany and Innsbruck, Austria is: Partially open.

-International entry status: Entry is partially open for citizens and permanent residents of Germany
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Austria
+Reentry to Germany is allowed for: Entry is partially open for citizens and permanent residents of Austria

 The government of Germany has imposed these measures to reduce the spread of COVID-19: